wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- We have to automate testing output upon ***the oracle***.
 		-
 		- Anatomy of a Test:
-			- 1. Setup: How you put the software under test into the state under which the test input vou
+			- 1. Setup: How you put the software under test into the state under which the test input would make sense.
 			  2. Invocation: Merely the execution of a single test case.
 			  3. Assessment: The act of observing the behavior of that software under test.
 			  4. Teardown: